 He qualified at Crowe Clark Whitehill in London, where he gained experience in auditing charities and larger corporate organisations.

 He also has experience of auditing a range of other clients, from travel agents, property developers, finance traders and manufacturing companies.

 He has also worked within industry, working as financial controller for a £5 million turnover business.

-Kate Beeston is a technical writer for audit and accountancy at Croner-i, where she focuses on eCPD.
+Kate Beeston is a technical writer for audit and accountancy at Croner-i, where she focuses on audit, Company Reporting and eCPD.